Your Body Isn’t Failing. Your Environment Is Incomplete.

 LIGHT (reduce input)

-Overhead lighting keeps everything exposed.
+In the wild, light is never static; it is a living, breathing element.
+Overhead lighting, in contrast, keeps everything exposed.
 It removes the shifts and variation the body expects from natural light, holding the body in a low-level alert state.
+By shifting away from harsh, "always-on" overhead lighting, you are essentially reintroducing a natural language that your nervous system instinctively understands.

 In natural environments, light filters, diffuses, and changes over time.

-When light builds slowly, warms as it dims, and fades instead of switching off—the space changes.
+When light builds slowly, warms as it dims, and fades instead of switching off suddenly—the space changes.
 The edges soften, the body stops scanning, and the room feels containable.

 A simple shift: